 I used to use a jewelry box to store my collection but failed to keep things in order since I could shut the lid and let the tangled items wait until I needed them (ie postponing stress for a later date.)
 When we lived a mobile lifestyle overseas (see which jewelry I take when I travel), I found it exhilarating to keep only my favorite jewelry pieces on hand in a small velvet pouch.
 Now I have a jewelry tree to hang my necklaces and bracelets on and a ceramic dish for tossing earrings inside.

 Just like with our clothing, the 80/20 rule applies to jewelry.
 We wear 20% of the jewelry we own 80% of the time.
 Take time to determine which of those pieces are in your top 20%.
+Having only the jewelry you’ll definitely wear most days out means you’re minimizing decision fatigue when you get ready each morning.

 —> Got your remaining 80% out and ready?
 Apply the following questions to this group of items so you know what to do with them.
 When you’re done, you’ll have a minimal jewelry collection to save you time each day.